Christmas is almost here!

 - It also doesn’t teach them the value of anything!

-Plus, they don’t get gifts from just us.
-They get things from grandparents, great-grandparents, aunts, uncles, etc…
+Plus, they don’t just get gifts from us.
+They get things from grandparents, great-grandparents, aunts, uncles, etc…, and of course, SANTA.

 That adds up to A LOT of gifts!